1970 Illinois elections: United States Senate

 A special election was held to fill the remainder of the term of Republican Everett Dirksen, who had died in office.
 Republican Ralph Tyler Smith had been appointed to fill the seat after Dirksen's death, and he lost the special election to Democrat Adlai Stevenson III.

 United States House

 All 24 Illinois seats in the United States House of Representatives were up for election in 1970.

 No seats switched parties, so the party composition of Illinois' House delegation remained 12 Democrats and 12 Republicans.

 State elections

 Treasurer

 Incumbent Treasurer Adlai Stevenson III, a Democrat, did not seek a second term, instead opting to run for United States Senate.
 Democrat Alan J. Dixon was elected to succeed him in office.

-Since Adlai Stevenson III assumed his U.S. Senate office November 17, due to the nature of it being a special election, there was a brief vacancy in the treasurer's office before Dixon would assume office.
+Since Adlai Stevenson III assumed his U.S. Senate seat November 17, due to the nature of it being a special election, there was a brief vacancy in the treasurer's office before Dixon would assume office.
 Therefore, Governor Richard B. Ogilvie appointed Republican Charles W. Woodford to serve as treasurer from November 17 until Dixon took office on January 3.